 The great opera roles

-Opera as it is known today first appeared in Italy at the end of the 16th century and soon spread through the rest of Europe where each country established their own national traditions of composition and musical themes, during the 17th century.
-Italy and Germany dominated the Opera scene during the 18th century, and by the end of the 18th century, Mozart renewed the genre by making comic operas that have become major references within classic music in the western musical tradition, such as Le Nozze Di Figaro, Don Giovanni and Così fan tutte.
+Opera as it is known today first appeared in Italy at the end of the 16th century.
+It soon spread through the rest of Europe where each country established their own national traditions of composition and musical themes during the 17th century.
+Italy and Germany dominated the opera scene during the 18th century, and by the end of the 18th century, Mozart renewed the genre by making comic operas that have become major references within classic music in the western musical tradition, such as Le Nozze Di Figaro, Don Giovanni and Così fan tutte.

 The classic operas all have classic roles often attributed to the opera stars of the moment and, among others, the Countess in Le Nozze Di Figaro has become the signum of Renée Fleming.
 Other roles for which she has won acclaim are Handel’s Alcina and Rodelinda; Rossini’s Armida, Violetta, Manon, Thaïs, Tatyana, and Rusalka; and numerous roles in Strauss operas.